Belal0066/DNS_Server/README.md

 The goals of the DNS server project are to:

-1. **Comply with DNS RFCs**: The server should fully adhere to the **DNS message format** and **protocol behavior** defined in **RFC 1034** (concepts and facilities), **RFC 1035** (implementation and specification), and **RFC 2181** (clarifications to DNS).

-2. **Implement Robust Query Handling**: The server must handle different query types (A, CNAME, NS, MX, TXT) and provide accurate, RFC-compliant responses.
+1. **Implement Robust Query Handling**: The server must handle different query types (A, CNAME, NS, MX, TXT) and provide accurate, RFC-compliant responses.

-3. **Provide Real-time DNS Responses**: The DNS server should offer quick responses for common domain queries (such as resolving domain names to IP addresses).

-4. **Handle Large Responses with Truncation**: The server should correctly handle large DNS responses that exceed the 512-byte UDP limit, using TCP for truncation cases.
+2. **Handle Large Responses with Truncation**: The server should correctly handle large DNS responses that exceed the 512-byte UDP limit, using TCP for truncation cases.

-5. **Error Management**: Implement clear and RFC-compliant error codes (e.g., SERVER_FAILURE, etc.) to inform clients of issues when queries cannot be resolved.
+3. **Error Management**: Implement clear and RFC-compliant error codes (e.g., SERVER_FAILURE, etc.) to inform clients of issues when queries cannot be resolved.

 ---